How RG7916 works

 There are two groups in this trial, which is also divided into two parts.
 The first group includes adolescents and adults (ages 12-25) who receive either RG7916 or placebo for 12 weeks to determine the optimal dose (Part 1).
 In Part 2, participants are treated for up to 24 months at the dose decided in the first 12 weeks.
 At the end of the 24-month period, the participants are offered the opportunity to enter an open-label extension study.

 In July 2017, PTC Therapeutics presented preliminary results from Part 1 of the SUNFISH trial.
-They reported a four-fold increase (from baseline) in the functional copy of the SMN2 gene in patients treated with RG7916.
+It reported a four-fold increase (from baseline) in the functional copy of the SMN2 gene in treated patients.
 The findings suggest that RG7916 does promote the correct splicing of the gene in SMA patients.
-Because low levels of the SMN protein are related to the loss of muscle and nerve function in patients with SMA, the effects of RG7916 on SMN2 gene splicing in these patients confirms that the therapy is targeting the underlying cause of SMA.
+Because low levels of the SMN protein are related to the loss of muscle and nerve function in SMA, the effects of RG7916 on SMN2 gene splicing confirms that the therapy is targeting the underlying cause of SMA in patients.

-JEWELFISH (NCT03032172) is an open-label study that evaluates the safety and tolerability of RG7916 in adults and children with SMA.
+JEWELFISH (NCT03032172) is an open-label study evaluating the safety and tolerability of RG7916 in adults and children with SMA.
 All participants receive multiple doses of RG7916 once daily for 24 months.
 Primary endpoints are the percentage of participants who experience adverse or serious events, or suicidal ideation or behaviors, or clinically significant changes in blood biomarkers.
-The estimated primary completion date of this trial is January 2020.
+The estimated primary completion date of this trial is December 2020.

 In January 2017, PTC announced that RG7916 was granted orphan drug status by the U.S. Food and Administration (FDA).
 The purpose of this designation is to promote the development of drugs that may help patients with rare diseases.
-The benefits to pharmaceutical companies of this designation include grant funding opportunities, clinical trial cost and tax advantages, FDA user-fee benefits, and FDA guidance during the drug approval process.
+The benefits it extends to pharmaceutical companies include grant funding opportunities, clinical trial cost and tax advantages, FDA user-fee benefits, and FDA guidance during the drug approval process.

-Along with RG7916, another therapy, RG7800, was also under development for the treatment of SMA.
-That therapy was in Phase 1 clinical trial (NCT02240355, called MOONFISH), but it was terminated after an unexpected toxicology finding was identified in an animal study exploring the effects of long-term treatment.
+Another therapy, RG7800, was also under development for the treatment of SMA.
+But its Phase 1 clinical trial (NCT02240355, called MOONFISH) was terminated after an unexpected toxicology finding was identified in an animal study exploring the effects of long-term treatment.

-Roche is developing RG7916 with a joint steering committee whose members include PTC, Roche, and the SMA Foundation.
+Roche and Genentech are developing RG7916 with a joint steering committee that includes members from PTC and the SMA Foundation.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.